Links on Android Authority may earn us a commission. Learn more.

 I saved this one until last, just to string you along.
 There are no external API changes this time around, but the default requests sending UI has been extended to allow users to select multiple Game Gifts recipients.
 Google says this will mean more collaboration and social engagement between players of your app, but it may just mean you should expect to see a bunch of Farmville 2 requests from your friends.

 As always, Google Play Service will automatically update on your device, or you can grab it from the Google Play Store.
-Make sure you head over here if you are having any issues.
 And head on over to the Google Developer blog for the full information on the changes.

 There are a few important and exciting features in this rollout, what new tools do you think will prove the most beneficial to your Android experience?